 A function to request T-test plots on a call to proc_ttest.
-The function allows you to specify the type of regression plots to produce.
-It produces a combined diagnostics panel by default.
-You may also specify individual plots to create by setting the "panel" parameter to FALSE, and passing a vector of plot names on the "type" parameter.
+The function allows you to specify the type of T-Test plots to produce.
+By default, it produces plots appropriate to the analysis being performed.
+You may also request specific plots by passing a vector of plot names to the type parameter.

 ttestplot(type = "default", panel = TRUE, showh0 = FALSE)